Historic Sites of Manitoba: Eastman Building / Fort Garry Dyers and Cleaners Building / Old House Revival Building (324 Young Street, Winnipeg)

 This three-storey brick and stone building on Young Street in Winnipeg was designed by local architects Hugh Gordon Holman and Edgar Prain and constructed in 1910 by day labour as a warehouse for trunk manufacturer George A. Eastman and Company.
-The following year, the business was taken over by G. R. Taylor and Company.
+The following year, the business was taken over by trunk manufacturer G. R. Taylor and Company.
 By 1914, it had become a factory for the Mickelsons Drug and Chemical Company and, the following year, as a clothing manufacturering plant for the Broadway Blouse Company until 1919.

-Exterior of the Old House Revival Company (May 2019)
+Old House Revival Building (May 2019)

 Source: George Penner